front-end-foundations/session1/readme.md

 }
 ```

-Examine display options for making the buttons horizontal using block, float, inline-block, and flex.
+We will examine display options for making the navigation elements horizontal using float and flex.

+Note the use of a colon to target the hover state.
+This is an example of a _pseudo_ selector.
+So called because, unlike other selectors, it doesn't really target an HTML tag.

 Examine the inspector's color picker.
-Note the ability to force element hover state.
+Also, note again the ability to force element hover state.

 Add css to `nav a`: